A work center is a physical or logical production area used as a unit for scheduling and routing operations.

 Structure of work center

-Structure of work center contains mainly three levels.
+The structure of the work center contains mainly three levels.

 - Planning area